Secant and Popov-like Conditions in Power Network Stability: Main results

 {} Recall that \eqref{e:varphi-compact} is given by a negative feedback interconnection of \eqref{e:dae-open} with \eqref{e:ui}.
 In case the generation dynamics \eqref{e:ui} is (incrementally) passive as well, then by exploiting the result of Proposition \ref{p:passivity}, the closed-loop system enjoys suitable stability properties due to the standard results on interconnection of passive systems, see Example \ref{e:simple}.
 On the other hand, if \eqref{e:ui} is not (incrementally) passive, then stability of closed-loop system is not automatically guaranteed, and it requires additional conditions.
+In particular, the droop/control gain {needs to be restricted, see e.g.} \cite[Ex.
+11.3]{bergen1999power}. {} \begin{example} Suppose that the generation dynamics are given by static input-output relation $u_i=h_i(-\omega_i)$, where $h_i$ is a strictly increasing map for each $i\in \calV_g$.
+Then, clearly, $(\omega_g- \overline \omega_g)^{\sf T} (u- \overline u) \leq 0$.
+Substituting this into \eqref{e:passivity-ineq} concludes stability of the equilibrium $(\overline \varphi, \overline \omega_g, \overline \xi)$, {as $S$ has a strict minimum at $(\overline \varphi, \overline \omega_g)$ and} $\dot S$ is nonpositive.
+Asymptotic stability follows by a suitable analysis of an invariant set of the system. \EW \end{example}